Why Save Energy?

 Your windows make up about 15 to 20 percent of your home’s surface, so it is important to make sure air is not leaking through window cracks and gaps.
 Even the best sealed single-pane windows have low R-value insulating property.
 Double pane windows have gas in between the panes that work to increase insulation.
 Double pane windows can also raise your R-Value by blocking off air gaps in cold and warm weather.
-Upgrading your windows can save you nearly 25 percent of your annual energy costs.

 Seal Your Chimney

 If you have a wood-burning fireplace, it is important to close your chimney damper until it is completely sealed off, especially in the summer.
 Over time, heating and cooling can warp a chimney damper and affect how well it seals.
 If your damper is leaking, hire a professional to replace it or try an inflatable chimney balloon.
 When inflated, chimney balloons form a tight seal within your flue.